Restoration Recovery outpatient addiction treatment logo

 Why Restoration Recovery

-• Same-day Suboxone appointments in most cases.
+Same-day Suboxone appointments.
 You don’t have to wait weeks to start.

-• Licensed in both states.
-Licensed in Tennessee and Georgia, HIPAA compliant, 42 CFR Part 2 compliant — your treatment is confidential from the first phone call.
+Licensed in both states.
+Tennessee and Georgia, HIPAA compliant, 42 CFR Part 2 compliant — your treatment is confidential from the first phone call.

 Restoration Recovery accepts most major insurance plans, including TennCare, Georgia Medicaid, a broad range of commercial plans, and Medicare (plus supplemental Medicare plans).
 Our patient services team can verify your benefits before your first appointment so you know exactly what to expect in terms of cost.

-If you do not have insurance, contact us anyway.
+Don’t have insurance?
+Contact us anyway.
 We can help you explore options and will walk you through self-pay pricing.
-For a full list of accepted carriers and details on the verification process, visit our insurance page.
+For a full list of accepted carriers and the verification process, visit our insurance page.

 Four Clinic Locations

 We operate four outpatient clinics across Southeast Tennessee and North Georgia.
-All locations offer oxycodone addiction treatment with same-day appointments in most cases:
+All locations offer oxycodone addiction treatment with same-day appointments available.

 Frequently Asked Questions